 I am a political theater junkie.
 I have been transfixed by such shows as Frost/Nixon, Brian Cranston as President Lyndon Johnson in All the Way and even last season’s Charles III.
-Now I can add the new Off-Broadway drama (transferring to Broadway in Spring 2017) Oslo to my list.
+Now I can add the Broadway drama Oslo to my list.
 The play is based on the real-life, secret negotiations facilitated by a Norwegian diplomat and her sociologist husband that led to the Oslo Accords, a document that laid out the groundwork for a peace process between Israel and the Palestine Liberation Organization (PLO).

 There is a lot of talk in this crackling, three hour, two intermission production.
 But the material and its presentation by playwright J.T.
 Rogers is so enthralling and intriguing that you don’t notice the time.
 Rogers gives us the requisite tense, shouting match negotiation sessions, but they are only one component of the complexities between these two hostile, mistrusting opponents seeking to overcome their adversarial relationship to forge peace and understanding.
 There are no simple black and white answers.
 Prejudices and biases you may bring to the show will probably be turned upside down, which only adds to the riveting and thoughtful nature of the play.